arpita-dalal/Coppe-Track/README.md

 ## Citation

-If you use FastTOP in your research, please cite our paper:
+If you use Coppe-Track in your research, please cite our paper:

 ```bibtex
 @article{dalal_et_al_CoppeTrack,